 Mammals use their tails in various ways.
 They use them to show emotion, such as a dog wagging its tail.
 They can use them to protect them from wintery conditions, such as an arctic fox, and they can also use them to aid in balance, navigation, and even to keep flies away from their bodies.

-The tail is essential to a lot of mammals, and I wanted to discuss here some of the many ways different mammals use tails to their advantage.
+The tail is essential to many mammals, and I wanted to discuss some of the many ways different mammals use tails to their advantage.

 What is a Tail?

-The tail is a section at the rear end of certain kinds of animal’s bodies.
+The tail is a section at the rear end of certain kinds of animal bodies.
 A tail is a flexible appendage to the torso.
-The tail is also regarded as the hindmost part of an animal especially if the tail points out from the rest of the body.
+The tail is also regarded as the hindmost part of an animal, especially if the tail points out from the rest of the body.

 Why Do Mammals Have Tails?

 Tails assist animals in maintaining balance.
 The tail is used as an aid to help animals keep upright and balanced.
 The tail helps many mammals navigate tight spaces and small gaps, acting as a rudder to direct the animals through thick undergrowth.